-Education and training providers should track additional metrics that connect their programs to business performance and show potential employers and trainees how their investments pay off.
-Such metrics could include time to job placement, speed to job promotion, length of continued employment, cost of recruitment and training, or employer productivity and quality outcomes.
+State and local policy makers -- in partnership with workforce funders -- should provide the data that education and training providers require to connect their programs to business performance and participant outcomes.
+Integrated data systems should support metrics like time to job placement, speed to job promotion, length of continued employment, cost of recruitment and training, or employer productivity and quality outcomes.